 It can be argued that any money saved from additional bandwidth costs is now just filtered into the CDN, this investment will give a greater level of control over what is being spent and how.

-CDNs and the SEO implications
+The relationship between CDNs and SEO

-Choosing to integrate a CDN can feel like a very difficult decision, with many technical parts to understand, not to mention the abundance of potential providers such as Cloudflare, Fastly, and KeyCDN Most of these will provide a detailed guide on the setup and crucially how the implementation can be done without negatively impacting your SEO.
+Integrating a CDN can feel like a difficult decision, with many technical parts to understand, not to mention the abundance of potential providers such as Cloudflare, Fastly, and KeyCDN.
+Most of these will provide a detailed guide on the setup and, crucially, how the implementation can be done without negatively impacting your SEO.